php-tmdb/api/README.md

 ### Requests & Responses
 - `Tmdb\Event\BeforeRequestEvent`
   - Allows modification of the PSR-7 request data before being sent.
-  - Allows early response behavior ( think of caching ), by calling `$event->isPropagated()` in your listener.
+  - Allows early response behavior ( think of caching ), by calling `$event->isPropagated()` in your listener, this does require you to provide a PSR-7 response object and set it with `$event->setResponse($response)`
 - `Tmdb\Event\ResponseEvent`
   - Contains the `Request` object.
-  - Allows modification of the PSR-7 response before being hydrated.
+  - Allows modification of the PSR-7 response before being hydrated, this does require you to provide a PSR-7 response object and set it with `$event->setResponse($response)`
   - Allows end-user to implement their own cache, or any other actions you'd like to perform on the given response.

 ## Event listeners

-We have a small couple of optional event listeners that you could add to provide additional functionality.
+We have a couple of optional event listeners that you could add to provide additional functionality.

 ### Caching